 Applying For Bail in the Youth Justice Court (NT)

-Bail and young people
+Bail and remand for young people

-When a young person applies for bail, their application must be supported by their responsible adult, who is usually the person they are proposing to live with if they are granted bail.
+When a young person attends court for a criminal matter, they must be accompanied by a responsible adult.
+This is usually a parent or guardian.
+Their bail application must be supported by their responsible adult, who is usually the person they are proposing to live with if they are granted bail.

 When a young person is remanded, they are held in youth detention, either in Don Dale Detention Centre or in Alice Springs Youth Detention Centre.